 IFIF continues to encourage countries, particularly in the developing world, to use the IFIF FAO ‘Manual of Good Practices for the Feed Industry’ as a guidance document to increase safety and feed quality at the production level both for industrial production and on farm mixing.

 IFIF is a founding partner of the FAO-led Feed Safety Multi-Stakeholder Partnership, which was formally launched in April 2016 and aims at improving the safety of feed, and thus enhancing food safety, animal health and welfare and food security.

 The 5th Global Feed & Food Congress (GFFC) was successfully held in Antalya, Turkey, on 18-20 April 2016.
 Over 900 delegates attended the Congress and the theme “Equity and Prosperity for All” linked to the global challenge to provide safe, affordable and sustainable animal protein sources to feed 9 billion people by 2050.
 For more information and to view the full 5th GFFC programme please visit www.gffc2016.com.

-The 6th Global Feed & Food Congress (GFFC) will be held in Bangkok, Thailand on 10-13 March 2019.
-The 6th GFFC will bring together food and feed experts from around the world, representing public sector, civil society, industry and academia.
+The 6th Global Feed & Food Congress (GFFC) was successfully held in Bangkok, Thailand on 10-13 March 2019.
+The 6th GFFC brought together food and feed experts from around the world, representing public sector, civil society, industry and academia.